 6. Men's Carolina 8 inch Insulated Steel Toe Logger Boots

 The main thing you need in a pair of logger boots is stability, and these Men’s Carolina Boots provide that abundantly.
 First, there are the steel shanks.
-Shanks are vital in logger boots.
+The steel shanks are vital in logger boots.
 You see, they reduce the load which your feet and calves have to incur when you are walking up an ascent – or as the case might be, climbing a tree.

 And to protect your toes from compression, the boots come with steel safety toe caps.
 These are also indispensable for when something falls on the tip of your toes, for instance, a branch of a tree.
 They might just save you from having your toes crushed and mashed.

 The uppers are made of Briar Pitstop leather.
 The leather is durable and will take a fair amount of beating without getting cracks, wrinkles, or tears.
 So if you are looking for a pair of boots that will give you excellent service for a long while, don’t pass up these Carolina logger boots.

 And when it comes to insulation, you are sorted, and in a tremendous way.
 Most of the boots we have looked at in this article have 400 grams worth of insulation.
 But these Carolina logger boots will provide not 400, but 600 grams of Thinsulate insulation.
 This is enough to keep your feet well warmed during the winter and prevent frostbite.

 These are excellent shoes for logging as well as wildfire fighting.
 In fact, let’s just say they are right for any job that requires you to be out in the woods or on mountain landscape: any challenging terrain.
 The boots will handle whatever you throw at them and give you comfortable wear for a long time.